HappyPotatoHead/projectgarden/content/Social Sciences/The Anchor Bias, Hasty Generalisation, & Loss Aversion.md

 >[!faq] What can it mean?
 >1.
 Teachers mark their students' work based on the marks they attained from the previous one.
->2. if you first see a T-shirt that costs $1,200 – then see a second one that costs $500 – you're prone to see the second shirt as cheap.
+>2.
+If you first see a T-shirt that costs $1,200$ - then see a second one that costs $500$ - you're prone to see the second shirt as cheap.